Woe Is We by Kevin Litwin

 Suddenly, an unkempt loudmouth-of-a-man named Bacchus climbed onto an empty barstool beside me, settled in, rudely snatched my drink, and gulped it down.

 “Oh, was that your drink?”
-Bacchus replied with sarcasm.
+Bacchus said with sarcasm.

 “Yes…I was getting ready to drown my sorrows.”

-“Your sorrows?” he replied with derision.
+“Your sorrows?” he said with derision.
 “Why so glum, chum?”

 “I lost my job today.
 That’s why I came here to drink.
 Why did you drink my drink?”